Gowee/traceroute-map-panel/README.md

 ## Setup
 1. Install & Configure Telegraf and InfluxDB properly.
 2. See [Telegraf's wiki](https://github.com/influxdata/telegraf/wiki/Traceroute) to configure MTR data collection as an input.
 3. Explore database via the `influx` CLi tool, so that to make sure data is collected as expected.
-See [the query section](./#Preview via the CLi tool of InfluxDB).
+See [the query section](#preview-via-the-cli-tool-of-influxdb).
 4. Install the Traceroute Map Panel plugin to Grafana.
 (How?: TODO)
 5. Create a new panel in Grafana:
 - 1. Choose visualization "Traceroute Map Panel"
 - 2. In query editor, toggle the text edit mode by clicking the pen icon and enter the query.
-See [the query section](#Query in Grafana).
+See [the query section](#query-in-grafana).
 - 3. At the bottom of the edtior, choose *FORMAT AS Table* instead of *Time Series*.
+6. Setup Geo IP service provider, optionally.